mushy420/Discord-ChessBot/README.md

    pip install -r requirements.txt
    ```
 3. Create a Discord bot at the [Discord Developer Portal](https://discord.com/developers/applications)
-4. Enable the necessary intents (Message Content, Server Members, Reactions)
+4. Enable the necessary intents (Message Content, Server Members)
-5. Add the bot to your server with appropriate permissions
+5. Add the bot to your server with the `applications.commands` scope (for slash commands)
 6. Copy your bot token from the Discord Developer Portal
 7. Configure the `.env` file:
    ```